 Autism is a spectrum, true to the word in every aspect.

 The most common misconception I've experienced with having a child with Autism is that for the most part people think Autism is simple-black and white.
-People tend to think that a person is either nonverbal, unaware, and feel bad for you or your child has savant syndrome (some sort of amazing skill or ability), is verbal, and struggles minimally.
+People tend to think that a person is either nonverbal, unaware, and feel bad for you.
+Or on the flipside your child has savant syndrome (some sort of amazing skill or ability), is verbal, and struggles minimally.
 Neither of these misconceptions really do justice in explaining Autism.
-For one savant syndrome is very rare.
+For one, savant syndrome is rare.
 And secondly, under-minding a person's abilities or struggles because they appear 'normal' is wrong.
-Thinking someone is 'stupid' because they're non-verbal, couldn't be more further from the truth.
+Thinking someone is unintelligent because they're non-verbal, couldn't be more further from the truth.
 People tend to think of the spectrum as two extremes and forget the in between.
-The in-between is where a lot of people on the spectrum fall.
+The in-between is where a majority of people on the spectrum fall.